ahmad-moussawi/signing/readme.md

  - DER is typically used in Java platform

 ### P7B/PKCS#7
-They contain “—–BEGIN PKCS—–” & “—–END PKCS7—–” statements.
+They contain `—–BEGIN PKCS—–` & `—–END PKCS7—–` statements.
 It can contain only Certificates & Chain certificates but not the Private key.
  - They are Base64 encoded ASCII files
  - They have extensions .p7b, .p7c
  - Several platforms supports it. eg:- Windows OS, Java Tomcat